wandering-meditations/library/content/Library/Samarkand.md

 >  "Both paradise and hell are in you" p.
 85

 > "It is to sultans and qadis that one must speak with circumlocution, not to the Creator.
-God is great, he has nothing to do with our airs and graces.
+God is great, he has nothing to do with out airs and graces.
 He made me a thinker and so I think, and I have over to Him the undiluted fruits of my thought" p.
 141

 > "On our gaudy earth there walks a man, neither rich nor poor, neither believer nor infidel, he courts no truth, venerates no law... on our gaudy earth, who is this brave and sad man?" p.
 180[^3]